lightbits/lightbits.github.io/euler2/euler2.markdown

 ty -= gain*dedty
 tz -= gain*dedtz -->

-This way we get the benefit of both: the expressivity of Euler angles around the origin, whilst keeping track of absolute orientation.
+Because we compute the gradient by adding or subtracting a small delta (this time around zero), we don't get gimbal locked as long as that delta is small enough.

-This solves the gimbal lock issue because the Euler angles are always kept close to zero.
+This way we get the benefit of both: the expressivity of Euler angles around the origin while also keeping track of absolute orientation.

 Reducing computational cost
 ---------------------------